flexness/xrechnung-validator-docker/README.md

 - `curl --location --request POST 'http://localhost:8081' --header 'Content-Type: application/xml' --data-binary "@ubl.xml"`
 - `docker build -t user/<image_name>:<tag> -f Dockerfile .`
 - `docker run -p 8081:8081 <image_name>:<tag>` (port forwarding may be required)

+## `--disdable-gui`
+this repo is meant to provide a service that gets http(s) querries by a webapp, so gui can  be ignored

 ## docker cmds
 - optional flag for build: `--no-cache`